An island like no other

 Steeped in history since ancient times

 In 1560 the island was granted to John Challoner, Mayor of Dublin and Secretary of State for Ireland.
-In the early years of the 17th century, Dirrick Huiberts Verveer, a wealthy Dublin merchant, and shipowner were granted a license to keep taverns and to sell wine and spirits in the Skerries area and also on Lambay island, so spirits have a history on the soil long before Lambay Whiskey!
+In the early years of the 17th century, Derrick Huiberts Verveer, a wealthy Dublin merchant, and shipowner was granted a license to keep taverns and sell wine and spirits in the Skerries area and also on Lambay island, so spirits have a history on the soil long before Lambay Whiskey!

 Lambay Island is a haven for wildlife and a National Bird Sanctuary.
 Resident fauna includes a herd of fallow deer, a thriving colony of Atlantic grey seals, which pup on Lambay’s sheltered beaches, and, most unusually, a troop of wild red neck wallabies.